-"We hope this website will provide a real insight into life at Drayton Manor and the tremendous achievements of our students and staff."
+"We hope you enjoy our website which provides a real insight into life at Drayton Manor and the tremendous achievements of our students and staff."

-After the Second World War, as teachers returned from the services, the new ideas of the Education Act of 1944 gave rise to a feeling of a better system of education for all and this was the start of a major expansion of the school which lasted until 1974.
-Soon afterwards, the school transformed into a comprehensive school.
+After the Second World War, as teachers returned from the services, the new ideas of the Education Act for 1944 gave rise to a feeling for a better system of education for all and this was the start of a major expansion of the school which lasted until 1974.
+Soon afterwards, the school became a comprehensive school.

 The school will celebrate its 83rd anniversary in November 2013.